 In order to address their user’s concerns about privacy, some digital industry leaders changed the way data is collected on their platforms.
 One of the most impactful changes is probably Apple’s new iOS 14.
 In this version of the operating system, applications using data will trigger a prompt asking the user for their permission to collect these data sets.
-In their privacy settings, users can now see which application is tracking what data and they are given the option to retract consent at any time.
+In their privacy settings, users can now see which application is tracking what data, and they are given the option to retract consent at any time.

 By 2022, Google is committed to removing third-party cookies from the internet starting with its web browser Chrome.
 This will have a big impact considering Google owns 65% of the market share according to StatCounter.
-As a consequence, it is now more difficult for 2 ecosystems, your website and your Facebook Page, to exchange information about user behaviour.
+As a consequence, it is now more difficult for two ecosystems, your website and your Facebook Page, to exchange information about user behaviour.
 Google may then offer marketeers the opportunity to use its own audience measurement, based on data collected from its own tools that serve advertising via Google's advertising network.
-As a marketeer you will also need to focus on investing in first-party data: data collected within your own environment like your website, newsletter or email.
+As a marketeer, you will also need to focus on investing in first-party data: data collected within your own environment like your website, newsletter or email.

 Marketeers and advertisers will have to adapt to this change by rethinking their digital strategy and attribution model.
 However, the basics will still be there and the marketing funnel will still apply.

 If distribution and data are queens, let's not forget that content is king.
 Since performance marketing is going to be limited, opportunities will arise for your content efforts.
 We believe that you will have to compensate even more with an even better content strategy.
 Resources that aren't allocated to third-party data can be used to improve your content.
-In our opinion, video is the medium to take advantage of from now on.
+In today's situation, video is the medium to take advantage of from now on.
 Video is the present, even more so with the pandemic.
-According to the Global Web Index, content consumption has increased by 80% since the COVID crisis, with online video as the main medium.
+According to the Global Web Index, content consumption has increased by 80% since the COVID crisis, with online video being the main medium.

-Do you want to know more or could you use some guidance for your business?
+Want to know more or could you use some guidance for your business?
 Don’t hesitate to reach out to us.
 We're more than happy to help!